Class of 2027

 Naischa also believes in the value of culture and identity, having organized several events (garba, Holi, Diwali) as Co-President of her school's Desi Club (South Asian Student Association), raising over $4000 for club resources.

-In her spare time, Naischa loves to cook, read, play tennis, write / sing music and play the piano and ukulele.
+In her spare time, Naischa loves to cook, read, play tennis, write and sing music, and play the piano and ukulele.

 Maya Tuviera